 Tips for Replacing Guitar Strings

 String Replacement Weeks at Rick Imus Music Studio run in August and January.
-SRW’s are our semi-annual reminders to replace your guitar strings while studying in Milton, Campbellville and Acton.
+SRW’s are our semi-annual reminders to replace your guitar strings while studying online live or at one of our campuses in Milton, Campbellville and Acton.
 You probably suspect the benefits:

 a) improved tone